ROWI Encino NOW OPEN!Learn More!

 Personality disorders are deeply ingrained behaviors that typically manifest in teens and young adults.
 Disorder symptoms range in severity and can cause long-term difficulties in personal growth, and some make it difficult to function normally in society.

 Teens with gender dysphoria can experience a lot of internal conflict over presentation in public spaces, acceptance from friends and family, and future career growth.
 At a time when teens are discovering themselves, discomfort with a male or female body can interfere with the normal course of life.

 Obsessive-Compulsive Disorder is a mental health disorder where an individual becomes caught in a cycle of obsessions and compulsions.
 Obsessions are unwanted or intrusive thoughts that produce an intensely distressing feeling.
 Compulsions are behaviors that cannot be controlled.

-Our new treatment center in Thousand Oaks includes state-of-the-art technology to support a positive therapeutic environment.
+Our treatment centers in Encino, Thousand Oaks, and Calabasas include state-of-the-art technology to support a positive therapeutic environment.

 - Individual Therapy: One-on-one therapy with an inspired, connected, and dedicated clinician selected especially for you.